Read my contribution to the Immanent Frame

 - Environmental History and Literature

 I received my Ph.D. from Indiana University in 2000.
-Before coming (back) to IU, I taught for a year at Pace University in New York City and for three years at McGill University in Montreal.
-I came back to Indiana’s Religious Studies Department both because of the strong interdisciplinary profile of the program, and because of the natural beauty of IU and Bloomington.
+Before coming (back) to IU in 2005, I taught at Pace University in New York City and at McGill University in Montreal.
+I returned to Indiana’s Religious Studies Department both because of the strong interdisciplinary profile of the program, and the natural beauty of IU and Bloomington.

-In the broadest sense, I am interested in the value and ethical significance of natural processes.
-My areas of research include environmental ethics, and the science-religion interface, including evolution controversies past and present.
-Much of my research focuses on conflict and compatibility between scientific (particularly Darwinian) and religious interpretations of nature and natural processes.
-My first book Environmental Ethics, Ecological Theology, and Natural Selection (Columbia, 2003) critiques the tendency of Christian environmental ethics, or “ecological theology,” to misconstrue or ignore Darwinian theory, and examines the problems this creates for developing a realistic ethic toward nature and animals.
+In the broadest sense, I am interested in the value and ethical significance of natural processes, as these values are captured or occluded by religious and scientific perspectives.
+My primary areas of research include environmental ethics and the environmental humanities, and the science-religion interface.
+Much of my early research focused on conflict and compatibility between scientific (particularly Darwinian) and religious interpretations of nature and natural processes.
+My first book Environmental Ethics, Ecological Theology, and Natural Selection (Columbia University Press, 2003) critiques the tendency of Christian environmental ethics, or “ecological theology,” to misconstrue or ignore Darwinian theory, and examines the problems this creates for developing a realistic ethic toward nature and animals.

 - Fellow, Rachel Carson Center for Environmental Studies, Munich, Germany.
 July-Dec., 2010